 This is a great base for walking holidays for the Monarchs Way and the South Downs.
 There are many routes for walking dogs, rambling and cycling, with breathtaking views of the Hampshire countryside and Winchester Hill.

-Nicky and Reece own the pub and you can always be guaranteed a warm welcome and excellent food.
+Nicky and Reece run the pub and you can always be guaranteed a warm welcome and excellent food.
 With many years' experience of running excellent pubs and producing fantastic food, this really is a place not to be missed.
-We pride ourselves on the quality of food and drink we offer and feature on the Square Meal website, were Highly Commended as 2019 Regional Finalists by the Countryside Alliance and appear in the Good Pub Guide.
+We pride ourselves on the quality of food and drink we offer and feature on the Square Meal website, were Highly Commended as 2019 Regional Finalists by the Countryside Alliance and in 2023 we came second in the South East of England Rural Oscars, and we appear in the Good Pub Guide.
+We are also a Hampshire Fare establishment, one of the best places in Hampshire committed to sourcing and serving local food and drink

 Booking is recommended, especially at weekends, as we get very busy!

-Pop in for one of our famous Black Pudding Scotch Eggs, locally produced Pork Scratchings, sandwich, Ploughmans light lunch or evening meal with friends and family.
+Pop in for one of our famous Black Pudding Scotch Eggs or evening meal with friends and family.

 We source local produce from local farms, food producers and grow herbs, vegetables and salad in our own garden.
 All food that we serve has travelled no more than 10 miles to get here, and we always go organic and cook everything fresh every day.